The Origin of Language

 Linguists have long been interested in the origin of language.
 How did languages evolve?
 And what did the very first languages spoken on earth sound like?
 Linguist Gretchen McCulloch is hoping to give you some answers!

 On Slate.com, Gretchen McCulloch dives a little deeper into the origins of spoken language.

-It is also stated that language families are determined based on grammar, syntax and words such as pronouns and numbers.
+It is also stated that language families are determined based on grammar, syntax, and words such as pronouns and numbers.

 However, she states that similarities aren’t always that easy to spot.
 She gives the example of English and Ancient Greek: the Ancient Greek words for father, foot, far and five are pater, podos, per and pente.
-In English, all words start with an F, while all words in Ancient Greek start with a P; linguist are able to construct a proto-language based on if similar parallels in a number of languages.
+In English, all words start with an F, while all words in Ancient Greek start with a P; linguist are able to construct a proto-language based on if similar parallels in several languages.

 The proto-language to many European and Indian languages, such as Latin, Gaelic and Hindi, is Proto-Indo-European.
 A more recent ancestor of English, McCulloch says, is Proto-Germanic, which encompasses Germanic languages such as Norwegian and Dutch.

 The main difference between Proto-Germanic and the other Indo-European languages lies in sound.
 The sound changes that have taken place when language evolved from Proto-Indo-European to Proto-Germanic have been discovered by the Brothers Grimm (more commonly known for their fairy tales).
 An explanation of their discoveries can be found in the video below.